 Fenty Beauty’s Killawatt Foil Palette

-Global release date: October 12th (on the FB website) and October 4th at Sephora.
-Fenty Beauty is going to translate their cream to powder formula into “7 icy hot hyper metallic shades,” bringing fire and ice to your holiday.
+Available on Sephora.
+Fenty Beauty have translated their cream to powder formula into “7 icy hot hyper metallic shades,” bringing fire and ice to your holiday.
 This palette is initially a highlighter palette, but Fenty Beauty pride themselves on creating multi-purpose makeup products, so it can serve as an eyeshadow palette as well.
 I find the three top shades very interesting, especially the pastel blue/white/grey one.
 Retail price: $54 (it’s a limited edition).

 Charlotte Tilbury’s Luxury Palette of Pops – Supersonic Girl

 Charlotte Tilbury is releasing an eyeshadow quad of warm peach and rich red glitter shades.
 Exclusively available on the official CT website.
 Price: €50 (or $53).
 I have to be honest: I know I have those shades somewhere in my collection, but the packaging is seriously making me drool.
 Limited edition.

 Charlotte Tilbury’s Luxury Palette of Pops – Starlight

 The Starlight palette is the Supersonic’s little sister.
 It’s also exclusive on the Charlotte Tilbury website and is also a limited edition (retail price: $53).
 I find this colour scheme so much more interesting than the Supersonic palette.

 Kylie Cosmetics Halloween Palette

 Available on the Kylie Jenner website (amongst others).
 This palette is part of a huge Halloween collection including liquid lipsticks and liquid eye glitters.
 These colours are what pumpkin dreams are made of.
 PS: the packaging is a 3D mummy face.
 Retail price: $42.